chase-kusterer/chase-kusterer.github.io/_pages/about.md

     --map-h: 60vh;
     --overlay-frac: 0 !important;

+    /* Interactive and Static Map Versions */ .map-interactive {
+      display: block; /* Show interactive map on desktop */ }

+    .map-static {
+      display: none;  /* Hide static image on desktop */ }

+    .map-static img {
+      width: 100%;
+      height: auto;
+      /* Your static image already has the oval, but you could add this if you want to ensure it matches your desktop CSS variables */ /* border-radius: var(--oval-rx, 58%) / var(--oval-ry, 52%); */ }

     /* Legend overlap that adapts to map size (closer to map) */
     --legend-overlap: clamp(4px, calc(var(--map-h) * 0.02), 14px);